Modelled case study: how a Perth family could cut energy bills

 Year 2 savings: $910 Cumulative savings: $2,450

-"We didn't expect the cooking experience to be so different.
-Induction is faster, and the cleanup is so much easier - nothing bakes onto a cool surface.
-The kids actually help cook more now because it feels safer." - Sarah
+In a switch like this, the cooking change tends to surprise people most.
+Induction is faster, and cleanup is easier — nothing bakes onto a cool surface, so a household often finds the kids help cook more because it feels safer.

-With solar exports earning just 2c/kWh off-peak but evening electricity costing 32c/kWh, the Morrisons saw an opportunity.
+With solar exports earning just 2c/kWh at the standard DEBS rate but evening electricity costing ~32c/kWh, a battery starts to make sense.

 - Tesla Powerwall 2 (13.5 kWh)